Lock in the Federal Solar Tax Credit Before It’s Gone

 Frequently Asked Questions

 “Placed in service” is a term used by the Internal Revenue Service to describe a system that is eligible for tax credits.
 “Placed in service” means that installation is complete and the solar panel system is able to generate electricity.
-Homeowners, businesses, farmers, and others can claim the tax credit for the tax year that their system is placed in service.
+Businesses, farmers, and others can claim the tax credit for the tax year that their system is placed in service.

 No. If your solar panels are fully installed and placed in service, then the new law will not take away any tax credits that you have earned.